-- 3V or 3U: all channels have the same threshold. - Press the ¬ button, then use the ▲ and ▼ buttons to highlight the value of the threshold in yellow. - Press the ∇ button, then use the arrow buttons to change the threshold.
-The unit can be V or kV. - V1+V2+V3 or U1+U2+U3: each channel has a different ratio, to be programmed.
+- 4V or 3U: all channels have the same threshold. - Press the ¬ button, then use the ▲ and ▼ buttons to highlight the value of the threshold in yellow. - Press the ∇ button, then use the arrow buttons to change the threshold.
+The unit can be V or kV. - 3V + VN: all channels have the same ratio and the neutral has a different ratio.
+Proceed as when there is only one ratio, but perform the operation twice. - V1+V2+V3+VN or U1+U2+U3: each channel has a different ratio, to be programmed.
 Proceed as when there is only one ratio, but perform the operation several times.